Academic Scholarships for First-Year Students

 - Recipients of this award are expected to become leaders on campus who work with the Lasallian Leadership group and other College Lasallian organizations.
 They must also complete service projects each semester.

-- Students who are interested in applying for this award must be accepted into Manhattan College as freshmen for Fall 2013.
+- Students who are interested in applying for this award must be accepted into Manhattan College as freshmen for Fall 2016 by February 15.

 - Applicants must submit a letter of recommendation from a member of their Lasallian institution regarding their commitment to service and complete a 250-word essay that answers the question: Manhattan College is a Lasallian institution.
 What does that mean to you?
 Applicants must also provide a list of clubs and service organizations that show involvement and leadership roles held during high school.

-- Application materials should be mailed to Manhattan College Admissions (Attn: Lasallian Leaders Award) at 4513 Manhattan College Parkway Riverdale, NY 10471 by the end of the third week in March.
+- Application materials should be emailed to the Lasallian Leadership Committee at LLA@manhattan.edu, or they can be mailed to Manhattan College Admissions (Attn: Lasallian Leadership) at 4513 Manhattan College Parkway Riverdale, NY 10471 by March 18, 2016.
+Emailing all materials is preferred.

 - Applicants must also interview with a Lasallian Leaders team member as part of the selection process.
 All application materials must be received prior to interviewing.
 Please confirm that all materials have been received before the interview.